Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper we have studied the evolution of the domain-wall network in the presence of the potential and population biases for the two different initial fluctuations, thermal and inflationary fluctuations.
 In particular, this is the first to study the domain-wall network with the inflationary fluctuations under the influence of the potential bias.
 While in our previous work the domain-wall network was found to be very robust against the population bias for the inflationary fluctuations, we find that the domain walls decay under the potential bias with a lifetime several times longer than for the thermal fluctuations.
-Importantly, we have found that this difference of the lifetime arises from the area parameter since it determines the averaged distance between domain walls.
-This dependence on the area parameter has been overlooked in the literature, which has focused only on thermal initial fluctuations.
-This led us to derive a improved formula for the domain wall lifetime. {One of the important lessons we have learned in this work is that the choice of initial fluctuations is important for the evolution of domain walls.}
+Importantly, we have found that this difference of the lifetime arises from the area parameter\footnote{Note that the scaling behavior of domain walls characterized by the area parameter needs further numerical studies to better understand its physical nature of initial condition dependence.
+We assume that the deviation of the area parameter after $\tau \gtrsim 6/m_0$ is not transient but intrinsic and domain-wall network reaches the scaling regime in both cases here.
+However, the conclusion that large voids in the scale-invariant case contribute to the longer lifetime of domain walls does not change regardless of whether the area parameter increases with time or not.} since it determines the averaged distance between domain walls.
+This dependence on the area parameter has been overlooked in the literature, which has focused only on thermal initial fluctuations or similar.
+This led us to derive a improved formula for the domain wall lifetime which depends on the area parameter in a qualitatively different way from previous studies.
+One of the important lessons we have learned in this work is that the choice of initial fluctuations is important for the evolution of domain walls.

 We have estimated the gravitational waves generated by domain wall annihilation for both types of initial fluctuations.
 The resulting gravitational wave spectrum has a peak frequency around the Hubble horizon at the time of annihilation, but the peak location is different due to the different lifetimes for the two types of initial fluctuations.
 We have shown that the gravitational wave spectrum can be understood in a unified manner by taking account of the dependence of the peak height and frequency of the spectrum on the area parameter.